SAM-Denton/samde/README.md

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/x11.jpg">

 ### Monitor profiles
-The "profiles" folder contains different xresources files that contain settings for appropriate font sizes and pixel dimensions for various monitor resolutions.
-A profile is selected by symlinking the chosen profile to the x11 directory and calling the symlink "xresources", samde\_menu automates this process.
+The "profiles" folder contains xresources files that contain settings for different monitor resolutions .
+A profile is selected making a symlink called "xresources" in the x11 directory, samde\_menu automates this process.

 ### Colorschemes
 The "colorschemes" folder contains colorschemes in the Xresources format.
 The same process used for "profiles" is used but the symlink is called "xcolors".
 Around 30 colorschemes are included, however if you want more you can get a bunch of colorschemes from : [this github repo](https://github.com/janoamaral/Xresources-themes) and [terminal.sexy](https://terminal.sexy).